 The National Spinal Cord Injury Statistical Center estimates the lifetime costs of paraplegia around $2.3 million if the victim was 25 at the time of the injury.
 The first year costs an average of $519,520, while every year after that will cost $68,821.
 If another person was responsible for causing the victim’s lumbar spine injury, the victim may be able to pursue the costs of medical care and other expenses through a civil injury claim.

 In Arizona, personal injury claimants have two years from the date of their injuries to file civil lawsuits.
-A civil suit with help from an attorney could provide compensation for the spinal cord injury victim’s past and future losses.
+A civil suit with help from an experienced Phoenix personal injury lawyer could provide compensation for the spinal cord injury victim’s past and future losses.
 The total amount of a settlement award or jury verdict could cover all existing and foreseeable expenses related to a lumbar spine injury.
 It could also include compensation for intangible losses, such as emotional distress and lost enjoyment of life.

 Let us tell your story

 we care, and we can help.
 Contact us 480-991-7677 or fill out the form below

 The personal injury attorneys in Phoenix, Arizona at Knapp & Roberts have the compassion and trial lawyer skills to tell your story to a jury.
 We will get to know you and your family so that we can help the jury understand what has happened to you and your family and how it has changed your lives.
 Obtain the compensation necessary for the injuries and losses you have suffered.